ssenmosip/mosip-temp-documentation/Registration-Client-Setup.md

 |2.|	mosip.reg.mdm.server.port=8080        | To run the MDM service in local machine's port.  |

 **Network Connectivity Check:**
-   Registration client verifies the below-configured URL to check whether the system is in online or not.The application uses this URL to perform the health check before communicating with the external services.
+   Registration client verifies the below-configured URL to check whether the system is in online or not.
+The application uses this URL to perform the health check before communicating with the external services.

 |**S.No.**| **Config Key**| **Sample Values and Description**|
 |:------:|-----|-----|